darco31/P2---JS-game/README.md

 ### JavaScript

-* Javascript has been used to make the game/site interaxctive for the user.
+* Javascript has been used to make the game/site interactive for the user.
 The buttons and modals are all controlled by the Javascript.

 ### Libraries